DC-analysis/dclab/docs/sec_av_basins/index.rst

        assert "userdef1" in ds_out.features_innate
        assert "image" in ds_out.features_basin

 What happened?
-We created an ``output.rtdc`` file that contains the metadata from the ``ìnput.rtdc`` file, a feature ``userdef1`` filled with random data, and the basin information referencing **all** features from the ``input.rtdc`` file.
-We opened the output file and verified that it transparently gives us access to the features stored in the (basin) input file.
+First, we created an ``output.rtdc`` file that contains the metadata from the ``ìnput.rtdc`` file.
+This is important so that dclab can verify the basin when we open the referrer.
+Then, we wrote the feature ``userdef1``, filled with random data, to the referrer.
+Finally we stored the basin information referencing **all** features from the ``input.rtdc`` file.

-What could we have done differently?
-Take a look at the options that :func:`RTDCWriter.store_basin <dclab.rtdc_dataset.writer.RTDCWriter.store_basin>` allows you to set.
-You will notice that there are three major properties that define the nature of a basin:

-- **type** of a basin: A basin can be a local *file* (including files on a network share), or a *remote* which means that it is accessible via a networking protocol (e.g. HTTP).
-- **format** of a basin: This is the subclass of :class:`.RTDCBase` that defines how the basin is accessed.
-For *file*-type basins, this is "hdf5" and for *remote*-type basins, this is "dcor", "http", or "s3".
-- **mapping** of a basin: If the output file has the same number of events in the same order as the input file, then we call the mapping "same".
-If the output file only contains a subset of the events from the input file, then we call the basin a **mapped basin**.
-These mapped basins allow you to minimize data redundancy for analysis pipelines that produce output files with a subset of the events from the input file.
-To be able to map from the input file to the output file, dclab stores the mapping information as integer indices in dedicated features enumerated ``basinmap0``, ``basinmap1``, etc.
-- **features** defined by a basin: You may define basins and explicitly state the features this basin provides.
-In combination with mapping, you could e.g. realize your own event segmentation pipeline, storing only the ``mask`` feature and extracted scalar features in you output file, while you define the ``image`` feature via the input file basin.
-If you combine this approach with the `dcor <https://dc.readthedocs.io>`_ basin format, you can distribute all of your data (raw and processed) in a very efficient and transparent manner.
+To make sure everything worked, we opened the output referrer file and saw that dclanb transparently gives us access to the features stored in the referrer and the basin.

 Examples